 To improve performance by encouraging participation in a continuing program of professional growth and development;

-To acknowledge a level of educational training essential for effective school administration;
+To identify levels of educational training essential for effective athletic administration;

 To foster professional contributions to the field;